-How Are NFPA 96 Guidelines Established?
+How are NFPA 96 guidelines established?

 The NFPA publishes its guidelines based on statistics gathered from restaurants around the country.
-By identifying the most common causes of fires, the group finds ways that restaurant owners can minimize their risks – and potentially cut down on their liability insurance costs.
+By identifying the most common causes of fires, the group finds ways that restaurant owners can minimize their risks – and potentially cut down on their restaurant insurance costs.

-Will UL 300 and NFPA 96 Affect My Property Insurance?
+Will UL 300 and NFPA 96 affect my property insurance?

-Your insurance provider may require you to meet certain safety standards in order to grant you a Property Insurance policy.
+Your insurance provider may require you to meet certain safety standards in order to grant you a property insurance policy.
 Your agent can answer any questions you have and point you in the right direction as you try to meet safety standards in your restaurant.

 Compare quotes from trusted carriers with Insureon